 - pad see ew (noodles, meat and vegetables in soy sauce)

 Food on the islands can be particularly expensive.
 Try to eat away from the beach and more into the towns.
 To keep water prices down, buy larger containers and fill up smaller bottles.
 Find a water refill machine; these are usually located at convenience stores and along main roads.
-In Bangkok, water here is only one baht per litre!
+In Bangkok, water is only one baht per litre!

 To travel Thailand cheap, always do the legwork yourself.
 At most bus, train and boat stops, there will be people trying to solicit for a particular guest house.
-These guest houses are generally not the best available, they may be far from the beach or town and expensive.
+These guest houses are generally not the best available; they may be far from the beach or town and expensive.

 A good way to go about finding a room is to consult a guide book or other travelers and find an area that sounds like what you want (for example, cheap and near the party scene or nice and secluded).
 Once at the destination, head for this area and start checking out guesthouses.

 Try to look at a handful of guesthouses, until you find something you like in your price range.
-Always ask if there are cheaper rooms available, the more expensive rooms will usually be offered first.
+Always ask if there are cheaper rooms available; the more expensive rooms will usually be offered first.
 Make sure to see the room first to check that it’s clean and safe.
 Sometimes the price can be negotiated, especially if you are planning on staying for a few days.

 Also, try to share rooms wherever possible, which can cut costs in half.
 Ask about rooms for odd numbers.
-There is a guesthouse in Ayutthaya that has a room with seven beds!

 For travel within Bangkok, use buses and the BTS and MRT train systems whenever possible.
 Always make sure that taxi drivers use the meter.
 In heavily touristed areas, they will try to take you for a flat rate.
 This rate will always be higher than the meter price.
 If you cannot find a driver that will use the meter, simply walk a block or two to another area with less people.